dalecars/User-Centric-Frontend-Development-Milestone-Project/README.md

 The grid system used for the about section and the contact section was created following examples from bootstrap 4 documentation, [linked here](https://getbootstrap.com/docs/4.0/layout/grid/).

+Social media icon links found in the footer was created and edited using examples in tutorial from w3schools.com, [found here](https://www.w3schools.com/howto/howto_css_social_media_buttons.asp)